 Do you want to send password protected emails with an expiry date in Gmail?
 In this guide, we’ll tell you how to do this.

-Google has recently redesigned Gmail’s web interface with a fresh look and smart features like confidential mode, smart replies, email nudging and priority notifications.
+Google has recently redesigned Gmail’s web interface with a fresh look and smart features like confidential mode, smart replies, email nudging, and priority notifications.
 Confidential mode is the important new feature of Gmail.
-It lets you send emails with expiration period, two-factor authentication, and advanced privacy controls.
+It lets you send emails with an expiration period, two-factor authentication, and advanced privacy controls.
 Snpachat like messages will disappear from the recipient’s inbox when the time reaches.
-You can set the period for one day, one week or maximum 5 years.
+You can set the period for one day, one week or a maximum of 5 years.
 Here’s how it works.

 A popup box will open with additional settings.

 Set expiration when you’d like the email to expire.
 Choose SMS passcode option to lock the message and enable two-factor authentication for the email.
 Once you saved, another box will open where you need to enter the recipient’s mobile number.
 He/she can’t read the email without providing the passcode sent to their number.
 Click the Send button.
 This is the way to send a password protected email in Gmail.

 The other party will get the email with content expiration note and date on the bottom after which it will vanish from their inbox.
 Unlike regular emails, recipients can neither forward nor print these self-destructing emails.
 But as you know no one can prevent them from taking screenshots to save your message for future reference.